Particl-Community/academy/faq/faq_mp_general_overview.rst

         **How can I cancel an order?**

     It's only possible to cancel an order if it hasn't yet been accepted by the seller.
-Otherwise, you can try reaching out to the seller by their provided contact information or through the :doc:`Questions and Answers` section of the listing you have an issue with.
+Otherwise, you can try reaching out to the seller by their provided contact information or through the :ref:`Questions and Answers` section of the listing you have an issue with.

     Direct messaging and a resolution center will be added at a later time during the Beta phase of development.
 To know what next features are planned for the marketplace, refer to `Particl's development roadmap <https://particl.io/roadmap>`_.